naev/naev/dat/naevpedia/lore/factions/proteron.md

 This means that their fleet strategy is not easy to adjust on the fly, so they developed the Euler, a fast and stealthy scout ship to ensure that there are no surprises facing the fleet when it commits to an attack.
 Similarly, it is illogical to commit before probing the enemy's weaknesses, so fleets consisting of smaller ships harass and draw out enemy fleets until the capital ships and their fleets of drones can reduce the enemy to dust.
 At the same time, a ship must be either capable of damage or of movement, else it is merely a sitting duck.
-Thus their destroyers and corvettes are faster than expected for ships of their size.
+Thus, their destroyers and corvettes are faster than expected for ships of their size.

-Further, the fleet does not believe that the pilot should hesitate to sacrifice themself to help the fleet on the path to victory.
+Further, the fleet does not believe that the pilot should hesitate to sacrifice themselves to help the fleet on the path to victory.
 As such, the Proteron largely follow a doctrine of no retreat to encourage pilots to fight to the death unless indicated otherwise ordered.
 The larger ships with the pilots are therefore also built to outlast any enemy in damage-dealing capability.